October 25, 2022

 Fresh rat droppings look dark and moist, just like a juicy raisin.
 However, they will shrivel as they age and turn gray.
 Keep a sharp eye out for rat droppings.
 Accidental ingestion can make you seriously ill and some rats carry diseases that are deadly to humans.

 3. Chew Holes or Gnaw Marks

-Rats are large enough that they often have to make their own entrances to get into your home or business.
-Keep an eye out for holes in the walls or ceiling.
-Since rats are notorious climbers, you might want to inspect the soffits.
-This area under the eaves is a perfect place for rats to enter the building.
+Rats are large enough that they often must make their own entrances to get into your home or business.
+Keep an eye out for holes in the walls and ceilings.
+Since rats are notorious climbers, you might want to inspect your soffits.
+This area under the eaves is a perfect place for rats to enter your building.